Education in Ontario: Higher education

 Higher education in Ontario includes postsecondary education and skills training regulated by the Ministry of Colleges and Universities, whose current minister is Jill Dunlop.
 Recognized institutions include universities, colleges of applied arts and technology, and private career colleges.
 While there is some overlap between the purpose of universities and colleges in Canada, they generally serve different purposes.
 Universities place greater emphasis on academics while colleges place greater emphasis on work-integrated learning.
 Both colleges and universities can offer undergraduate degree programs.
 There are also programs that involve a partnership between a college and a university.
 Some students choose to attend college over university because it is the more affordable option.

 In 2021, international students represented a sixth of the total student population in Ontario.
 Both public and private postsecondary institutions have had dramatic spikes in their international student population in the past decade, as regulation prevents these inflated costs from being passed on to domestic students.
 In 2024, a federal cap on international student visas was introduced to ease the national housing crisis.
 Colleges in Ontario were impacted more heavily by this cap than universities.
 Conestoga College was the most impacted institution from the cap.
 In 2023, it had an intake of 30,000 international students, which was the highest of any institution in Canada; 450 of these students applied for asylum after being unable to afford their tuition.

+For the 2025-2026 year, tuition fees for undergraduate university studies in Canada cost on average 7 734 CAD$ for Canadians and 41 756 CAD$ for international students.
+On a scale of from 1 to 11, ranging from least to most expensive, Ontario ranks 8th at an average of tuition of 8 958 CAD$ for Canadian students.
+Meanwhile, it is ranked the most expensive province for international students, with an average tuition of 49 802 CAD$.